 Brockhampton was not the first rap group to blow up overnight, and they certainly will not be the last.
 Rap groups serve an important purpose in uniting the young society with the music world, and will likely continue to do so long into the future.

 Zachary Friedman is a high school senior from the East Bay readying to enter college in the fall.
-You can catch BROCKHAMPTON at Agenda Fest in Long Beach this June, as well as at festivals like Governors Ball, Bonnaroo, and Lollapalooza.
+You can catch BROCKHAMPTON at the Shrine Auditorium on back-to-back nights.
+They play Wednesday, November 28 and Thursday, November 29.

 Photos by Chad Cochran